hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 [Site admins](../admin/admin-access.html) are responsible for application-level configuration of Terraform Enterprise.
 They can manage all users, workspaces, and organizations through the admin interface and have access to all data stored within Terraform Enterprise.
 Site admins are also responsible for configuring SAML and are the only users that can access Terraform Enterprise with a username and password once SAML is configured.

-Due to the extensive capabilities granted to this role, the site admin role should be restricted to a small number of users within your organization.
+Terraform Enterprise grants extensive permissions to this role, so we recommend limiting the number of users who are site admins in your organization.

 ## Differences Between Terraform Enterprise and Terraform Cloud Security Models